-The fund is actively-managed is subject to the risk that the strategy may not produce the intended results.
-The fund is new and has a limited operating history to evaluate.
+The fund is actively-managed and is subject to the risk that the strategy may not produce the intended results.

 The Fund invests in ETFs (Exchange-Traded Funds) and entails higher expenses than if invested into the underlying ETF directly.
 The lower the credit quality, the more volatile performance will be.
 When junk bonds sell off, the lowest-rated bonds are typically hit hardest known as blow up risk.
 Likewise, the riskiest bonds typically rise fastest in a bull market however these investments that don't have a credit rating are typically the most volatile, hard to price and the least liquid.